Owning a pet can be a rewarding experience for a child. A well-chosen pet can bring years of joy.

 Smaller mammals, including hamsters, guinea pigs, and gerbils, are relatively easy to raise.
 Also, most will thrive in a relatively small living space, and care is fairly straightforward.

 Except for hamsters, which are solitary, it’s best to obtain young same-sex pairs.
 Regular, gentle handling promotes friendliness.
-But be mindful that bites are possible should rodents — especially hamsters — feel threatened.
+Be mindful, though, that bites are possible should rodents — especially hamsters — feel threatened.

 Surprisingly, rats make excellent pets due to their intelligence, larger size, and enjoyment of human companionship.
 Guinea pigs are also good kid-friendly pets.